aspect-build/rules_js/docs/pnpm.md

 If the `ASPECT_RULES_JS_FROZEN_PNPM_LOCK` environment variable is set and `update_pnpm_lock` is True, the build will fail if the pnpm lock file needs updating.

 It is recommended to set this environment variable on CI when `update_pnpm_lock` is True.

+If the `ASPECT_RULES_JS_DISABLE_UPDATE_PNPM_LOCK` environment variable is set, `update_pnpm_lock` is disabled even if set to True.
+This can be useful for some CI uses cases where multiple jobs run Bazel by you only want one of the jobs checking that the pnpm lock file is up-to-date.

 ## Working with packages